 Although we were expecting to see some stability now that we’re almost through with the second pandemic year, the new variants look like real trouble.
 Millions of people all around the globe are still reporting unemployment, or have lost part of their wage, due to the ongoing pandemic.
 Thankfully, initiatives like CARES (Coronavirus Aid, Relief and Economic Security) Act and Families First Coronavirus Response Act provide unemployment insurance for those who wouldn’t have normally been eligible.

 One of the biggest struggles we’re facing nowadays is covering accommodation costs.
 Since these costs vary significantly from one area to another, states may offer different relief programs according to their data.
 These programs can provide citizens with more leniency in paying mortgages or finding housing in the first place.
-Nicole Banter from Federal Financial Relief explains that you can even find government programs to aid with house repairs.
+Federal Financial Relief explains that you can even find government programs to aid with house repairs.
 Contrary to popular belief, these programs aren’t limited to the unemployed or homeless.

 Unfortunately, most of us fail to realize just how draining medical expenses can be, until we get sick and have to pay for the treatment.
 Usually, even that wouldn’t be a problem with the health insurance coverage we have going, but what if we don’t have that insurance anymore?
 Since that’s become a common occurrence in the pandemic age, the government has implemented a few initiatives to help low-income individuals pay their medical bills.
 These initiatives include free covid testing, Medicaid expansion coverage, COBRA job-based coverage, and other subsidized marketplace coverage.